DavesCodeMusings/BLESP32/README.md

 I wanted a device that could communicate periodic sensor data while spending most of its time in deep sleep.
 I wanted this data relayed to my home automation hub.
 GATT characteristics are the traditional way to make information available from BLE devices.
 But, it requires a connection.
 So the device providing the data has to be up and responding.
 Having a device that periodically goes into deep sleep does not fit well with connection oriented protocols.
 An alternative to GATT characteristics is required.

 ## How?
-The solution adopted by many device manufacturers is broadcast sensor information using data fields in the BLE advertisement.
+The solution adopted by many device manufacturers is to broadcast sensor information using data fields in the BLE advertisement.
 I'm doing the same thing here.
 Using the _Manufacturer Data_ field, I'm encoding the temperature and humidity readings from the DHT22 sensor into the BLE advertisement.
 ESPHome is able to receive this advertisement and decode the data with a lambda function.
 From there it's sent to Home Assistant.

 ## Show Me the Code!
 The MicroPython code is all contained in `main.py`.
 Simply upload it to an ESP32 flashed with a recent version of MicroPython.
 You'll also need to install the `aioble` library package for Bluetooth. [mip](https://docs.micropython.org/en/latest/reference/packages.html) is a fabulous tool to do this.